keotl/pedal-master/README.md

 A feet operated micro-keyboard design.
 Now, you can use digital piano/synthesizer pedals to control your keyboard!

+Compatible with digital piano pedals with a 1/4" connector ([example](example-pedal.jpg)), inverted and standard.
+See [the buildguide](buildguide/buildguide-rev2.md) for more details.

 ## Motivation
 The primary use-case for this is to use pedals to hold modifier keys such as CTRL, SHIFT and ALT while operating an ordinary keyboard